-- PhD – Omobola Adebayo (School of Nursing, Midwifery and Parmedicine).
+- PhD – Omobola Adebayo (School of Nursing, Midwifery and Paramedicine).
 Culture, Institutions and Dementia Care: the Experiences of Migrant Care Workers from Culturally and Linguistically Diverse Populations.
-Primary Supervisor Associate Professor Karen Heslop.
-Co-supervisors Associate Professor Bianca Brjinath (National Ageing Research Institute) and Dr Pam Nichols.
+Primary Supervisor: Associate Professor Karen Heslop.
+Co-supervisors: Associate Professor Bianca Brijnath (National Ageing Research Institute) and Dr Pam Nichols.

 Expressions of interest from future prospective PhD or Masters students are encouraged.

 The Curtin Ageing Research Network has an Executive Committee that coordinates a range of activities to further the aims of CARN.

 Director, Curtin Ageing Research Network: Professor Anne-Marie Hill